Wani2Y/microarray-Gene_Ontology-R/README.md

 ## project "Gene Ontology, Pathway Enrichment analysis on TB infected mice"
 This project falls within the realm of biomedical and bioinformatics research using publicly available data of mice model species.

-This project is a personal entertaiment and learning project.
+This project is a project for testing reproducibility in the literature and education in bioinformatics.

 ## Description
-This project uses published microarray molecular data to explore the relative abundance of biological processes in mice infected by *Mycobacterium tuberculosis* with three discrete categories of clinical conditions ([source article](https://pubmed.ncbi.nlm.nih.gov/38899881/)).
+This project uses published microarray molecular data to explore the relative abundance of genes and biological processes in mice infected by *Mycobacterium tuberculosis* with three discrete categories of clinical conditions ([source article](https://pubmed.ncbi.nlm.nih.gov/38899881/)).
+The goal is finding significant differences in genes that are related to various stages of infections (e.g. asymptomatic and chronic infections). <br>
 This project contains the R script for replicating the analysis.
 An RNotebook is also provided to view partial results througout the analysis without the need to fully run the script.
 The RNotebook also contains additional comments througout the analysis for teaching and learning purposes.
 For non-R users, a rendered html is provided for viewing the code and result of the RNotebook, but the html file is decently large, and will need to be downloaded to view locally.